libreinnova/odoo_custom_addons/lbr_supplier_stock_picking/README.rst

 Supplier's stock picking date and number
 ----------------------------------------

-This module adds supplier's date and number fields for stick pickings.
+This module adds supplier's date and number fields for stock picking.

 These fields are informational only.